 Last year I tried to squeeze out as much harvest as possible and ended up planting peas pretty darn late.
 I decided to just see how things went since I had already planted.
 I was shocked that they survived some light frosts and even one ‘harder’ frost.

 While they weren’t growing as fast as when it was warmer, they still produced, and we enjoyed fresh peas off the vine in the middle of October — and this is in Alaska!
 If I can grow peas into the fall, so can you!

 Herbs and Spices

-All herbs are incredibly easy to dehydrate, so you save money on purchasing dried herbs and have the more intense flavors of home-grown herbs all year long.
-This set of culinary and medicinal herbs are GMO free and heirloom varieties, which is exactly what you want, especially if you are thinking of savings seeds, as explained in this article.
+All herbs are incredibly easy to dehydrate, so you save money on purchasing dried herbs and have the more intense flavors of home-grown herbs all year.
+This set of culinary and medicinal herbs are GMO-free and heirloom varieties, which is exactly what you want, especially if you’re thinking of savings seeds.

 There are actually many ‘cold crops’ that prefer spring and fall temperatures.
 A little research may surprise you and help you see that you can do so much more with your garden than you ever thought, even when it’s chilly outside!

 What cool season veggies are you planting in late summer and fall?